FaisalRazaKhan/C_Programming/README.md

 10) Reverse a String by using the new character array
 11) Reverse a String by swapping the characters of the string

-### Number Crunching Question
+# Number Crunching Question
 1) Program to find the average of N Numbers
 2) Program to find Armstrong Number between 1 to 500.
-3) Program to check whether a number is Armstrong Number.
+3) Program to check whether a number is an Armstrong Number.
 4) Checking for Odd and Even Numbers using the Bitwise Operator.
 5) Checking if the input number is Odd or Even without using the %(Mod) Operator.
 6) Program to find Factors of a Number.